buzden/deptycheck/docs/source/tutorials/t10-derivation-tuning.md

 `deriveGen`'s default strategy might randomly pick `n=10` and `m=5`, then fail because it can't prove `10 < 5`.
 This is very inefficient.
 We can tell it to generate `m` first, making it much easier to pick a valid `n`.

-### Define the generator and the tuning implementation in your file.
+### Define the generator and the tuning implementation in your file

 ```idris
 GenOrderTuning `{MkLtPair}.dataCon where